Blog

 Simon Wallfisch (baritone) & Iain Farrington (piano) – Sunday 5 May

-Mahler Lieder eines fahrende Gesellen
+Mahler Lieder eines fahrenden Gesellen

 Haas Four Songs on Chinese Poetry